captainbrosset/icanhasjavascript/README.md

 There are probably other (better) attempts at doing this, but I don't care, this is worth the try anyway.

-For now, the tool parses ALL javascript files at the beginning, and this simply is not proving to work out well.
+For now, the tool parses all javascript files at the beginning, and is not doing a good job at it.
-Launching a parsing on 600 files takes about 25 minutes ;-) So, even if this runs in athread, it won't fly.
+Launching a parsing on 600 files takes about 25 minutes today ;-) The whole parsing is run in a thread, and re-started at every file save.

+I need to run the indexing once at the beginning on the whole code base, and find a way to not block the UI during this time, and I also need to save results in a local file-based DB (so it survives restarting) and from then on, only re-index saved files.